Historical Fiction | Action & Adventure

 Also available as an eBook.

-Purchase as a Paperback, or eBook from your favorite retailer!
+Purchase as a Paperback from your favorite retailer!
+Also available as a Kindle, at Amazon.com.

 Available at a discount to wholesalers through Ingram.
 Or inquire with Penning Press to purchase multiple copies at a discount for your next book club, and have Jeanette appear on Zoom, answering your groups discussion questions!